 If you have long suffered from chronic hip pain, you may overlook your mattress as being one of the causes, but a bed can impact hip pain in two ways.

-First, there could be a direct correlation between hip pain and sleep habits.
-If you don’t have the right mattress or sleeping position, you could be making your pain worse.
+Secondly, there could be a direct correlation between hip pain and your sleeping habits.
+If you don’t have the right mattress for your sleeping position, you could be making your pain worse.

-No matter if you know the cause of your chronic pain or you’re seeking relief from random flare-ups, start by considering your sleep position.
-There are generally three different sleep positions, and each is best served by a different mattress firmness level to keep your spine in alignment.
+Start by considering your sleeping position.
+These are the three most common sleep positions, and each is best served by a different mattress firmness level to maintain spinal alignment.

 Side sleepers will benefit most from a softer bed.
-If you sleep on a firm mattress, the shoulders and hips will prop up, which will cause the middle of your spine to sag down in a “V” shape.
-The legs will rest at an angle, which could throw the hips out of alignment.
-Side sleeping in a softer bed allows the hips and shoulders to settle in a bit, so the spine remains neutral.
+If you sleep on a firm mattress, the shoulders and hips can develop pressure points, and this can cause the middle of your spine to sag down in a “V” shape.
+Side sleeping in a softer bed allows the hips and shoulders to sink in a bit, so the spine remains neutral.

-Side sleepers will also want to choose a pillow to keep their neck in alignment with the rest of their spine.
-Depending on how broad your shoulders are, you may need to use one or two very firm pillows to help elevate your neck to the correct height.
+Side sleepers will also want to choose the right pillow to keep their neck in alignment with the rest of the spine.
+Depending on how broad your shoulders are, you may need to use one or two firm pillows to elevate your neck to the correct height.